karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 };
 ```

-### Decrypting function
+### Decryption function

-The hidden secret can be decrypted in the same way as it is done in [Solution 1](https://github.com/karolpiateknet/Android-Security-UnCrackable-Level-1#solution-1-find-the-comparison-method-and-print-out-the-key).
+The hidden secret can be decrypted in the same way as it is done in [Solution 1](#solution-1-find-the-comparison-method-and-print-out-the-key).
-We need to run all decrypting methods as it is done in the orginal code and return the hidden value.
+Script has to run all decrypting methods as it is done in the orginal code and return the hidden value.

+Decryption script:

 ```javascript
 function decryptSecret() {